-The Regional Culture and More
+The Regional Culture And More

 Karwar has a sizeable Muslim and Christian population as it has been ruled by Tipu Sultan and has been visited by many missionaries during the British and Portuguese rule, due to its proximity to Goa.
-People indigenous to Karwar are called the Aboriginals of Uttara Kannada' and about 55% of the population speaks Konkani, not Kannada.
+People indigenous to Karwar are called the Aboriginals of Uttara Kannada and about 55% of the population speaks Konkani, not Kannada.

-And Much More to See and Do - Tourist places in and around Karwar
+And Much More To See And Do - Tourist Places In And Around Karwar

 Fishing and tourism are the two main industries here, apart from the port.
 The pristine beaches with their golden sands, the coconut and casuarinas trees and the surrounding unspoilt areas offer tourists a rare haven.

-However, every year, during the Navy Week, the Navy allows visitors and during this time you can catch a glimpse of the beautiful natural harbor that has attracted people from around the world for more than for centuries.
+However, every year, during the Navy Week, the Navy allows visitors and during this time you can catch a glimpse of the beautiful natural harbour that has attracted people from around the world for centuries.

-Winter is the Best time to visit Karwar.
+Winter is the best time to visit Karwar.

 Karwar is accessible by air, road and train